artebin/barb/README.md

 I needed a friendly tool to replace multiline piece of text in many different files organized in a directory tree.
 No complicated command line, the searched pattern and the replacement text are specified as files.
-It is written in Java, it could have been written in Perl or Python 🤷.
+It is written in Java, of course it could have been written in Perl or Python 🤷.
-The binary is 80Kb large and is directly executable (no `$java -jar ...`).
+The binary is 80Kb large, compiled with Java 8 and is directly executable (no need for `$java -jar ...`) but requires Java to be installed.

 ~~~
 Usage: barb [OPTION]... <PATTERN_FILE> <REPLACEMENT_FILE> <TARGET_FILE>...